 1. Length of Medical Treatment

 To get the full value out of your personal injury case, you need to reach maximum medical improvement, or something close to that, before settling your case.
 Until that point, the full extent of your damages are unknown.
+On average, medical expenses after a car accident are approximately $57,000.
 Maximum medical improvement doesn’t mean that you are back to the health that you had prior to the wreck, but rather that you are as good as you are going to get health-wise from a reasonable medical standpoint.
 This may be after a surgery plus weeks or months of physical therapy or multiple consultations.
-You have moved from active treatment for your injuries to no treatment or only conservative treatment (i.e., follow-ups with your doctors every six months to a year, depending on what your doctor recommends).
+You have moved from active treatment for your injuries to no treatment or only conservative treatment (i.e. follow-ups with your doctors every six months to a year, depending on what your doctor recommends).

 Reaching maximum medical improvement gives the injured party and the insurance adjuster a full picture of what your limitations are expected to be in at least the near future and possibly the years to come.
 It isn’t just the injury that determines the value of a claim, but the symptoms and limitations that result from the injury.

 2. Collecting Medical Bills & Records and Other Evidence

 Once treatment is completed, then you’ll need to collect all of the medical bills and records to establish the cost of treatment and provide evidence of symptoms and limitations.
 As the injured party making a claim, you have the burden of proof not only that the other party is at fault for your injuries, but also that you suffered the actual injuries, that the incident caused the injuries, and that you experience symptoms and limitations as a result of your injuries.